koukakaijin/php-url-shortener/README.md

 "config" file required in index.php should have the ddbb connection settings "mysql commands" file contains the scripts to create the tables necessary to use this example.

-live example can be tested in kou.no-ip.biz
+live example can be tested in http://kou.no-ip.biz